JorgenSolli/ExploringDjango/README.md

 - - - -

 Issues:

 Had a more less complex query that I could not for the life of me manage to convert into a Django querySet.

 You can find the raw query and the failed atempt at the querySet in booking/views.py at line 54 and below.

+Instead of eliminating hotels at the search, the user will instead get an error message when trying to book a hotel if there arent enough rooms available.
+Not a optimal solution, but it works.

 - - - -